noah-erdogan/hugo-mock-landing-page-domain-name/content/post/hugo-bootstrap-theme/index.md

 ---
 title: "The Case for Quantum Encryption"
-description: "Hugo theme for a secure, blazing fast and SEO-ready static website, using Bootstrap 5."
+description: "The Case for Quantum Encryption"
 date: 2022-05-22T13:35:02+01:00
 draft: false
 images: ["site-feature-image.png"]